This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 The elder may need to rest when he feels it is needed.
-Tell the elder's caregivers if he has trouble sleeping.
+Tell the elder's healthcare providers if he has trouble sleeping.

 Elder neglect may cause the elder to feel scared, depressed, or anxious.
-A caregiver may suggest that the elder see a counselor to talk about how he is feeling.
+A healthcare provider may suggest that the elder see a counselor to talk about how he is feeling.

 A dietitian may talk to you, the elder, his family members, or carer about feeding and nutrition.
 A special diet may be considered depending on the elder's condition.
 The elder should eat a variety of healthy foods.
 This includes whole-grain bread, cereal, rice, and pasta.
 Choose a variety of fruits and vegetables, including dark green and orange vegetables.
 Include dairy products such as low-fat milk, yogurt, and cheese.
 Choose protein sources, such as lean beef and chicken, fish, beans, eggs, and nuts.

 The elder may need to sleep on a special mattress called an egg crate or air mattress.
 He will need to be turned often if he cannot move himself.
 This will keep him from getting pressure sores.

 Care of injuries or wounds:

-Ask the elder's primary healthcare provider for information about how to take care of injuries.
+Ask the elder's healthcare provider for information about how to take care of injuries.

 How to help the person:

 - Report neglect: It may be hard to report neglect, but it is very important.
-Caregivers can help the elder if he is at risk for or is a victim of elder neglect.
+Healthcare providers can help the elder if he is at risk for or is a victim of elder neglect.

-- Attend follow-up visits with the elder: A caregiver may talk to you, the elder, his family, friends, or those who should be held responsible for elder neglect.
+- Attend follow-up visits with the elder: A healthcare provider may talk to you, the elder, his family, friends, or those who should be held responsible for elder neglect.
 This may include what may happen if elder neglect does not stop.

 For more information: